-WARSAW named best place to visit for 2020 by APA and recipient of the Innovator Award by the Missouri Division of Tourism in 2019.
+Warsaw named best place to visit for 2020 by APA and recipient of the Innovator Award by the Missouri Division of Tourism in 2019.

 Drake Harbor was named after long-time resident and Mayor of Warsaw, Gordon Howard Drake.
 It is part of the Corps of Engineers leased-property that the City acquired after Truman Dam was built.
-Drake Harbor and Recreation Area is located on the Osage River arm of Lake of the Ozarks, just one block off of downtown Main Street, at the intersection of Harrison and Benton Street.
+Drake Harbor and Recreation Area is located on the Osage River arm of Lake of the Ozarks, just one block off of downtown Main Street, at the intersection of Harrison and Benton streets.

 Drake Harbor has a host of Riverfront Trails that are perfect for everyone whether you are out for a relaxing stroll, bicycle ride or if you are the serious walker or runner.
 The Harbor loop is approximately ¾ of a mile.
-You will also find the beautiful Steamboat Landing Boardwalk, which connects to MK White Park by way of the Osage Trail that stretches 1.5 miles to 65 hwy.
+You will also find the beautiful Steamboat Landing Boardwalk, which connects to MK White Park by way of the Osage Trail that stretches 1.5 miles to 65 Highway.
 The Drake Harbor Trail and footbridge leads to the historic Joe Dice Swinging Bridge, which will connect to the Bledsoe Ferry Trail and to the Kickapoo Island Trail.